tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 #### 💿  The tiny frontend can't load its own data before SSR

-The tiny frontend might be able to provide some kind of data loader, but again this might require some hooks in Remix to call them at the right time.
+The tiny frontend might be able to provide some kind of data loader, but again this might require some hooks in Remix or Next.js to call them at the right time.

 :::tip
 Once again [Suspense for data fetching on SSR](https://github.com/reactwg/react-18/discussions/37) in React 18 could save us here,